n-marcelino/scms/README.md

 # scms

+## THINGS TO CONSULT MISS ABOUT (!!!)
+1. how our backend and client works
+2. incompatibility with the java tutorial she showed
+3. we're following the oop that our other major is talking about
+4. ensure that she knows there is mysql involved

 ## THINGS TO CONSULT SIR ABOUT (!!!)
 1. ung id system ang gulo :l
 2. ung orders, how to work w/ date?